How Solar Works - Understanding The Differences

 Direct Sunlight

-The sunlight has to make it to the solar panels in order for them to work.
+The solar panels need sunlight to work.
 If the roof of your house gets a lot of direct sunlight during the day, then you may be an ideal candidate for solar.
 Having a shaded or obstructed roof, however, doesn’t necessarily mean that you can’t go solar, as there are several ways to overcome the challenges of shade.

 • Power Optimizers or Micro-Inverters can improve a system’s performance.
 This technology allows each panel to work independently, ensuring that each panel produces as much electricity as it can when it receives sunlight.
-When one panel is shaded, its output goes down, but the rest of the system is unaffected.
+A shaded panel reduces its output without affecting the rest of the system.
 This is particularly effective to overcome the impact of tall trees in a nearby neighbor’s yard.

-Residential garage with solar panels installed by Wolf River Electric, offering energy-efficient solutions
+Residential brick home with rooftop solar panels installed by Wolf River Electric, optimizing garage roof space for clean energy.

 Orientation Of Your Roof

-For the highest efficiency of solar energy systems in the Midwest, it is recommended that solar panels face true south.
+Solar panels in the Midwest should face the true south for maximum efficiency.
 This orientation is most effective in capturing direct sunlight throughout the day, which is essential given the Midwest’s varying climate.
 While roofs oriented to the east or west receive less direct sunlight compared to those facing south, they can still produce a considerable amount of electricity.
 In the Midwest, a residence with east- or west-facing solar panels can achieve around 80% of the efficiency of a home with south-facing panels.
 Consequently, even if the alignment isn’t ideal, installing a few extra panels can make up for the reduced efficiency, ensuring adequate energy production and significant savings on energy costs.

 Roof Condition, Shape, and Size